Mirantis/kqueen/docs/kqueen.rst

       - REST API for Jenkins
     * - JENKINS_PASSWORD
       - None
       - Optional.
-Default password for Jenkins login.
-Is not used in UI
+The default Jenkins password.
+Gets overridden if another value is specified in the request.
     * - JENKINS_PROVISION_JOB_CTX
       - {}
-      -
+      - Dictionary for predefined Jenkins job context
     * - JENKINS_PROVISION_JOB_NAME
       - deploy-aws-k8s_ha_calico_sm
-      - Name of Jenkins job used to deploy cluster.
+      - Name of the Jenkins job used to deploy a cluster.
     * - JENKINS_USERNAME
       - None
       - Optional.
-Default username for Jenkins login.
-Is not used in UI
+The default Jenkins username.
+Gets overridden if another value is specified in the request.

     * - CLUSTER_ERROR_STATE
       - Error
-      - Caption for cluster error state.
+      - Caption for a cluster in error state.
     * - CLUSTER_OK_STATE
       - OK
-      - Caption for cluster OK state.
+      - Caption for a cluster in OK state.
     * - CLUSTER_PROVISIONING_STATE
       - Deploying
-      - Caption for cluster in provisioning state.
+      - Caption for a cluster in provisioning state.
     * - CLUSTER_DEPROVISIONING_STATE
       - Destroying
-      - Caption for cluster in deprovisioning (deleting) state.
+      - Caption for a cluster in deprovisioning (deleting) state.
     * - CLUSTER_UNKNOWN_STATE
       - Unknown
-      - Caption for cluster with unknown state.
+      - Caption for a cluster with unknown state.

     * - CLUSTER_STATE_ON_LIST
       - True